Menu Close

 As he hiked beside her, he recalled that first meeting.
 He’d been starving, standing in lines to join work crews.
 For days.
 No one would hire him.
 He had no identification.
 No money.
 His father had thrown him out with nothing.
 Obtaining his own weapons hadn’t been difficult.
 He’d wagered his skill to gain those.
 But a job?
 He had no war campaigns to claim and no ID to acquire passage for one.
 He was too proud to steal and far too proud to beg.
 He refused to buy falsified documents.
 He’d either earn his keep the right way or he’d starve.

-Once you sell your honor, nothing else has value.
+Once you sold your honor, nothing else had value.

 The day had grown late and it had started raining.
 He ducked into a covered alley and huddled against the wall for protection from the wind.
 The greasy food cooking at the diner across the street had started smelling good two days ago.
 Skinny Ultras stopped by the diner’s back door every night and accepted a handful of scraps.
 A few picked through leavings.
 He would bear stomach cramps forever before he’d do that.